Protein Shakes For Weight Gain: Recipes, Dosage, & Precautions

 When And How Often Should You Take Protein Shakes?

-If you exercise regularly, take protein shakes once daily with two scoops of protein powder.
-If you have a moderately active lifestyle, consume protein shakes twice a week with two scoops of protein powder.
+If you exercise regularly, especially strength training, take protein shakes once daily, preferably post workout with one to two scoops of protein powder.
 In the following sections, we have answered a few questions that you may have.

 Can Too Much Protein Shake Make You Fat?